KiaKiaKiaKiaKia/KiaKiaKiaKiaKia/README.md

 ## Welcome!

-My name is Zara (Kia is my nickname) and I have just graduated with a Bachelors in CS.
+Hello!
+My name is Zara and I have just graduated with a Bachelors in CS.

 I love to solve challenging puzzles and learn as much as I can about technology!